 During your first-year rotation on the UW services, you will be responsible for consultations and pre- and postoperative patient care, as well as perform pulmonary resections, esophageal surgeries, single valve replacements, and uncomplicated coronary artery bypass operations.
 In your second year, you will assume increased responsibility for patient care, and serve as the administrative chief fellow.

 At the VA, you will have increased responsibility for patient care.
 There, you will work closely with a physicians’ assistant who manages the cardiac clinic, dealing with a full range of pulmonary, esophageal, diaphragmatic, and mediastinal problems.
-Also during the second year, you will do a two-month rotation in pediatrics at Children’s Hospital of Wisconsin in Milwaukee.

 The UW and VA Hospitals provide excellent support for clinical procedures, including cardiac catheterization laboratories, isotope laboratories, pulmonary function laboratories, and intensive care units.